Many interventions can affect the breastfeeding relationship.

 - Learn more about the importance of breastfeeding immediately after birth.

-Supplementation will disrupt the supply-demand principal of breastfeeding.
-Supplementation does not prevent hypoglycemia, weight loss, dehydration or jaundice.
+Supplementation will disrupt the supply-demand principle of breastfeeding.
+Supplementation does not prevent hypoglycemia, weight loss, dehydration, or Jaundice.

 Phototherapy for jaundice treatment: